countfuzzball/GRSOAF-RSB-FuzzballTools/README.md

 The main goal is to support modding workflows, especially:

 - porting textures and maps between Ghost Recon and The Sum of All Fears
-- fixing incompatible or broken textures
 - documenting unknown RSB fields through practical testing
-- creating scriptable alternatives to old closed-source tools
+- creating scriptable alternatives to old closed-source tools like the RSB Photoshop plugin and the standalone RSBEditor and RSBTool tools.

 ---